datawire/ambassador-docs/docs/emissary/3.2/howtos/prometheus.md

-The example dashboard you installed above displays 'top line' statistics about the API response codes, number of connections, connection length, and number of registered services.
+The example dashboard you installed above displays 'top line' statistics about the API response codes, number of connections, connection length, number of registered services, etc.

 To view the full set of stats available to Prometheus you can access the Prometheus UI by running: